authelia/authelia/docs/features/regulation.md

 # Regulation

-**Authelia** takes the security of users very seriously and comes with a way to avoid brute forcing the first factor by regulating the authentication attempts and temporarily ban an account when too many attempts have been made.
+**Authelia** takes the security of users very seriously and comes with a way to avoid brute-forcing the first factor credentials by regulating the authentication attempts and temporarily banning an account when too many attempts have been made.

 ## Configuration